MainbaseT/power-pages-docs/power-pages-docs/configure/mcp-overview.md

 ## What is MCP Server for Power Pages?

 **MCP Server for Power Pages** is a feature that exposes Power Pages data, APIs, and business logic through an MCP-compliant interface.
-It lets Large Language Models (LLMs) like ChatGPT, Claude, or Microsoft Copilot Studio perform secure CRUD (Create, Read, Update, Delete) operations on Dataverse data while respecting web roles, table permissions, and authentication boundaries.
+It lets Large Language Models (LLMs) like Microsoft 365 Copilot perform secure CRUD (Create, Read, Update, Delete) operations on Dataverse data while respecting web roles, table permissions, and authentication boundaries.

 As organizations increasingly use AI agents to interact with business data, the need for secure, standardized interfaces between AI systems and enterprise applications grows.
 The Model Context Protocol provides this standardization, letting AI assistants query and manipulate Power Pages data conversationally through any MCP-compatible AI client.